Invest In Live Theatre —

 Apply for OUTstages

 OUTstages Theatre Festival, Intrepid Theatre’s newest festival is a celebration of theatre, of queer culture, and of possibilities.
 It brings together fearless queer artists and stories with eager audiences from this diverse island and abroad, seeking to be engaged, challenged and shown one hell of a good time at the theatre.
-The fourth annual OUTstages takes place June 19-23, 2018 at the Metro Studio and Intrepid Theatre Club in downtown Victoria, BC.
+The fifth annual OUTstages takes place February 4 – 10, 2019 (NEW DATES) at the Metro Studio and Intrepid Theatre Club in downtown Victoria, BC.